Schafik Hándal: Biography

-Born in Usulután, he was the son of Palestinian immigrants from the town of Bethlehem.
+Born in Usulután, he was the son of Palestinian Christian immigrants from the town of Bethlehem.

 Between 1973 and 1994, he was the general secretary of the Communist Party of El Salvador (PCES).
 As General Secretary of the PCES, Hándal embraced elections and rejected armed struggle to conquer political power in El Salvador.
 Later on, after two allegedly fraudulent elections in 1972 and in 1977, and despite the intervention of the Communist Party of Cuba (History of the FMLN, newspaper "Frente"), Handal became convinced that the defeat of the military dictatorship would not be possible through elections.
 As a guerrilla leader in the late 1970s and early 1980s, he was a member of the group that brought five opposition forces together to found the Farabundo Martí National Liberation Front (FMLN) movement.

 Mural of the peace agreement located on the national museum in San Salvador; in the image the guerilla leader Schafik Handal leader of the FMLN and the president of El Salvador Alfredo Cristiani shaking hands.

 Following the signing of the Chapultepec Peace Accords in 1992, the FMLN converted itself from a guerrilla army into a political party, and Hándal served as its general coordinator.
 In 1997, he was elected to the Legislative Assembly, serving as the leader of the FMLN's party bloc in the legislature.